Skip to content

 The annual Back to University promotion runs from mid-July to mid-October.
 Confirmed via Apple's UK terms page: in 2025 the promotion bundled in a free pair of AirPods 3rd generation with a qualifying Mac or iPad, with a discounted upgrade to AirPods Pro or AirPods Max.
 Apple Pencil and other accessory upgrades are also discounted with iPad purchases during the promotion.

 You also get 20% off AppleCare+ when bought with a new device.
-AppleCare+ covers accidental damage, which is worth considering if you carry your laptop daily.
+AppleCare+ covers accidental damage, which is worth having if you cart your laptop between lectures, the library and home most days of the week.
 A MacBook screen replacement out of warranty typically runs £400 to £500.

 The Apple Education discount does NOT apply to iPhones, Apple Watches, AirPods sold standalone, or accessories.
 For iPhones, look at carrier deals or refurbished options.